rocketship88/tcl-tip-672-prototype/expression_substitution_analysis.md

 **The lurking issue:** This code makes assumptions that have always been valid:
 - Assumes `command >= script` (command pointer is within or after script)
+- Comment states of script: (must be <= command) but doesn't enforce it
 - Assumes scanning from `script` to `command` will eventually terminate
 - No explicit safety checks because these assumptions have never been violated